The Years of Rice and Salt: Book Nine: Nsara

-Book Ten

-Book Ten, The First Years, follows Bao Xinhua.
-Bao is a revolutionary in China, who works under the leadership of his friend, Kung Jianguo.
-Bao and Kung successfully overthrow the oppressive Chinese government, but Kung is killed on the cusp of their victory.
-Deeply depressed and disillusioned, Bao leaves China and begins a voyage around the world.
-Bao marries and raises two children before accepting a diplomatic post in Myanmar.
-Eventually, Bao's wife dies, and he begins to wander once again.
-Bao spends time studying with a comrade from his revolutionary years named Isao Zhu, who poses many macrohistorical questions about the world in which they live.
-In his later years, Bao moves to Fangzhang to teach history and the philosophy of history, and at the end of the novel, he meets a new student named Kali.
+Book Ten: The First Years

+Bao Xinhua is a revolutionary in China, who works under the leadership of his friend Kung Jianguo.
+Bao and Kung successfully overthrow the oppressive Chinese government, but Kung is assassinated on the cusp of their victory.
+Disillusioned, Bao leaves China and serves as a diplomat all over the world, eventually marrying and settling down to raise two children in Fangzhang (San Francisco).

+After his wife dies, Bao accepts a diplomatic post in Myanmar, where he reunites with a comrade from his revolutionary years named Isao Zhu.
+Zhu poses many macrohistorical questions, attempting to arrive at a unified theory of history; in a moment of Metafiction, Zhu and Bao contemplate using the bardo as a narrative device to illustrate the gradual improvement of human society.
+Bao later returns to Fangzhang to teach history in a village implied to be located near real-life Davis, California.
+At the end of the novel, he meets a new student named Kali, implied to be Kung reborn.